cs394-w19/rideNplay/readme.md

+### Overview: rideNplay
-Team Red Client Project: RideNPlay
+Team Red Client Project: rideNplay
 	-This app allows parents to find rides for their children's events through other parents.

 ### Deploying